TitusJungIIP/proteoform_dbIndex/README.md

 Therefore, this index code could be used by any algorithm or search engine that gets experimental parent masses and wants to get the peptide candidates in the proteome, taking into account that it could contain a PTM or a sequence variance that is not included in the stardard FASTA file.

 ## How to get it
-Using maven, add this to your prom.xml file:
+Using maven, add this to your *pom.xml* file:
  * Artifact (version may change over time, so we recommend you to look into the maven artifact URLs to get the latest version):
 ```
 <dependency>